-Staff: The applicant has applied for a variance to the yard requirements to locate the curb structure within the front yard along NE Columbia Street, street side yard along Larch Mountain Road, rear yard, and side yard.
+Staff: The applicant has applied for a variance to the yard requirements to locate the curb structure within the front yard along NE Columbia Ave, street side yard along E. Larch Mountain Road, the rear yard, and the side yard.
 The curb will encroach as follows: